Music producers mental fatigue is real

 This is a great question with no simple answer.
 Such overall mental exhaustion is definitely an issue, especially for bedroom producers who trying to breakthrough.
 Let’s try to find out the reasons for this fatigue and what we can do about it.

 Why it happens

 Now you can program drums, chop vocals, synthesize leads, record, arrange, mix, and master all by yourself within a DAW.
-And even share it to the audience right away just in few clicks.
-Music producers are now one-man’s orchestra; it certainly has some benefits yet giving a double-edged effect.
+And even share it with the audience right away just within a few clicks.
+Music producers are now one-man’s orchestra; it certainly has some benefits yet gives a double-edged effect.

 As a modern music producer, you expected to have all of these skills and knowledge by default: